SpecFlowOSS/SpecFlow/docs/Bindings/ScenarioContext.md

 ## ScenarioContext.ScenarioInfo

-`ScenarioContext.ScenarioInfo` allows you to access information about the scenario currently being executed, such as its title and tags:
+`ScenarioContext.ScenarioInfo` allows you to access information about the scenario currently being executed, such as its title and scenario and feature tags:

 In the .feature file: